-Located on six historically rich acres in downtown Santa Fe, New Mexico is the historic La Posada Hotel.
+Located on six historically rich acres in downtown Santa Fe, New Mexico, is the historic La Posada Hotel.
 Within its beautiful landscaped grounds and fountains sits the hotel’s centerpiece, the Staab House, a Victorian mansion built by an old Santa Fe Trail merchant in 1882.

 The large Staab family, including six children, primarily lived on the second floor, accessed by a grand staircase.
 On the third floor was a beautiful ballroom which soon became one of the social entertainment centers of Santa Fe society, as Julia loved to show off the home that she adored.

-The surviving six Staab children grew up in the house and upon its spacious grounds.
+The surviving six Staab children grew up in the house and its spacious grounds.
 In the early 1900s, the original third-floor ballroom was destroyed by fire.
 Abraham Staab died in 1913.

-In the 1930s, R.H. and Eulalia Nason became the owners of The Staab House and surrounding estate with plans to turn the property into a hotel.
+In the 1930s, R.H. and Eulalia Nason became the owners of The Staab House and the surrounding estate with plans to turn the property into a hotel.
 They soon constructed a series of Pueblo Revival-style adobe casitas around the existing Staab Mansion and carriage house.
 The Nasons called their new business La Posada, Spanish for “inn” or “resting place.”

 Over the years, La Posada de Santa Fe has served the world of literature and cinema by accommodating numerous writers and other well-known personalities.
-However, legend has it that not only has the La Posada hosted these famous guests and well as thousands of travelers who enjoy the hotel’s romantic ambiance, but also the ghost of Julia Staab.
+However, legend has it that not only has the La Posada hosted these famous guests and thousands of travelers who enjoy the hotel’s romantic ambiance, but also the ghost of Julia Staab.
 Reportedly Mrs. Staab loved her home so much that she has never left it.

 More recent reports include a bartender who states that during a particularly busy evening, glasses suddenly began to fly off the shelves, one by one, crashing to the floor.
-On this same night, the fireplace kept turning on and off, seemingly of its own accord and a seasoned waitress continually dropped trays, reported that it felt as if someone had pushed them up from underneath.
+On this same night, the fireplace kept turning on and off, seemingly of its own accord, and a seasoned waitress continually dropped trays, and reported that it felt as if someone had pushed them up from underneath.

 After an extensive renovation in the late 1990s that included the construction of additional lodging, Avanyu Spa, and the Conference Center, La Posada opened as a member of RockResorts.
 The clusters of adobe casitas, many with patio entrances, reflect the resort’s heritage as one of Santa Fe’s first tourist courts.
-La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services, and romantic ambience.
+La Posada caters to sophisticated travelers who appreciate the resort’s southwestern charm, extraordinary services, and romantic ambiance.